51Degrees/documentation/src/info/faqs.md

 There is a limit to the number of requests that you can make – only one request every 30 minutes can be made for each IP address.

-The best solution is to only download the data file when you need to (ideally, once per day), or set up [automatic data file updates](@ref Features_AutomaticDatafileUpdates Automatic) for the latest data.
+The best solution is to only download the data file when you need to (ideally, once per day), or set up (@ref Features_AutomaticDatafileUpdates) for the latest data.

 Alternatively, you can wait until after the 30-minute window to try again.
 However, if you continue to receive the <code>FiftyOne.Pipeline.Engines.Exceptions.DataUpdateException: 'Too many requests to 'https://distributor.51degrees.com/api/v2/download?LicenseKeys=<our_lic_key_here>&Download=True&Type=HashV41' for engine 'DeviceDetectionHashEngine''</code> error, we recommend following the above solutions.